defenseunicorns/pepr/docs/actions.md

 Actions are either `Mutate()` or `Validate()` actions.
 Mutate actions are used to modify Kubernetes resources, while Validate actions are used to validate Kubernetes resources.

-Let's look at some example Actions that are included in the `HelloPepr` capability that is created for you when you [`pepr init`](./cli.md#pepr-init):
+Let's look at some example actions that are included in the `HelloPepr` capability that is created for you when you [`pepr init`](./cli.md#pepr-init):

 ---